hyperledger/fabric-private-chaincode/ecc/README.md

 Fabric uses docker to deploy and run chaincodes in isolated containers.
 Normally, the peer creates the docker image automatically when a chaincode is installed.
-In particular, it fetches the source code, builds the chaincode executable, and copies them into a new docker images based on the Fabric chaincode enviroment (`fabric-ccenv`) base image.
+In particular, it fetches the source code, builds the chaincode executable, and copies them into a new docker images based on the Fabric chaincode environment (`fabric-ccenv`) base image.
 Note that, since the peer is lazy, the docker image is not recreated if it already exists.
 The image name comprise of the peer name, the chaincode name, and a hash.